-This Spicy Black Bean Burger is the perfect burger for anyone whether it is meatless Monday or not.
-It’s packed full of a flavor, and with the seasonings, it really can’t be beaten.
-Add on a dollop of my homemade avocado cream sauce to brighten up the burger and you’re all set.
+This Spicy Black Bean Burger is the perfect burger for anyone, whether it is meatless Monday or not.
+It’s packed full of flavor, and with the seasonings, it really can’t be beaten.
+Add a dollop of my homemade avocado cream sauce to brighten the burger, and you’re all set.

 I was that guy who was all about my meat and potatoes.
-But once I tried my hand at recipes such as this bean burger, my eyes are opened.
+But once I tried my hand at recipes such as this bean burger, my eyes were opened.
 Just because it’s meatless doesn’t mean it lacks flavor — and I wanted to bring that point to the forefront.
-These burgers are meaty minus the beef and still satisfy.
+These burgers are meaty minus the beef and are still satisfying.

 Did you know?
 Black beans lower blood pressure and manage diabetes all while being packed with fiber and protein.

-Although not traditional in terms of Santa Fe and Southwest cooking, I did borrow a little inspiration from those recipes I love.
-Southwestern cooking has a vibrant heritage that blends Native, Hispano, and Anglo to create some of the best and intensely spiced dishes.
+Although not traditional in Santa Fe and Southwest cooking, I borrowed a little inspiration from those recipes I love.
+Southwestern cooking has a vibrant heritage that blends Native, Hispano, and Anglo to create some of the best and most intensely spiced dishes.